-Assessment Task Form: Illness/Misadventure
+Assessment Task Form: Illness / Misadventure

-This form is to be completed and signed by a parent/guardian An extension can only be granted if a student has a satisfactory reason.
+This form is to be completed and signed by a parent / guardian.

+An extension can only be granted if a student has a satisfactory reason.

 Application must be made to the subject Head Teacher before the task due date.

-Name: Year:
+Year:

 Course: Date Due:

 Assessment Task Title:

 Class Teacher:

-Reason for illness/Misadventu re:
+Reason for illness/Misadventur e:

 Medical Certificate attached?
-YES NO Other documentation attached?
+YES NO Other documentation attached ?
 YES NO

 Parent statement attached?
 YES NO Teacher statement attached?
 YES NO

 Student Signature: Date:

 Parent Signature: Date:

 Class Teacher Signature: Date:

 Head Teacher Decision:

 Head Teacher signature: Date:

 The Head Teacher will give this slip back to the student with the decision recorded on it

-ILLNESS/MISADVENTURE - DECISION (to be filled in by Head Teacher before returning to student)
+ADVENTURE - DECISION I Teacher before returning to student)

 Student Name: Year:

 Head Teacher Decision:

 Head Teacher Signature: Date:

+I